The OED’s coverage of World Englishes includes words and phrases from the variety of English spoken in Kenya, a country in East Africa.

 See the full list of Kenyan English words most recently added to the OED here.

 The words shown above are free to view.
 Click on links above to view these words, or explore further using the advanced search (learn how to search the OED here).
-If you would like to explore further but do not have personal or institutional access to the OED, get in touch to request a temporary access code.*

 Use the submissions form below to suggest a Kenyan English word for inclusion in the OED: